Information for businesses affected by coronavirus

 IR35 - The government has said that they are delaying the implementation of IR35 changes to contractors until next year.

 Coronavirus Job Retention Scheme

-This scheme will be coming to an end in October 2020.
-See the Job Support scheme for more information on what help will be offered instead.
+This scheme has been extended to 30 November 2020.
+See the Job Support scheme for more information on what help will be offered after November.